AntoniaSophia/CarND-LaneLines-P1/Solution/P1_writeup_Antonia.md

 Finally I'm really curious to see what improvements can be done (a later lesson is called "advance lane detection") and what benefits eventually deep learning could give!
+Especially for the mentioned problem in section 2 of possibly bad parameters for Gauss/Canny/Hough I don't have a real idea how to do this on an algorithmic level which can be executed efficiently (playing around in a brute-force manner and compare results would possibly work in offline mode but definitely not in realtime....)

 **To conclude with: I had a lot of fun working on that project and enjoyed very much!!
 Hope it will continue exactly like that!! :-)**